Wendi Mason*, Sally McLaughlin, Sophy Dedopoulos, Erin Mahoney, Tonja Meadows, John L. Stauffer and Lisa H. Lancaster Pages 4 - 15 ( 12 )

 Disease management, disease progression, idiopathic pulmonary fibrosis, interstitial lung disease, nintedanib, pirfenidone.

-Department of Medicine, Vanderbilt University, Nashville, Tennessee, University of California, San Francisco, San Francisco, California, Northwell Health, New Hyde Park, New York, Loyola University Medical Center, Maywood, Illinois, University of Alabama at Birmingham, Birmingham, Alabama, Genentech, Inc., South San Francisco, California, Department of Medicine, Vanderbilt University, Nashville, Tennessee
+Department of Medicine, Vanderbilt University, Nashville, Tennessee, TN, University of California, San Francisco, California, CA, Northwell Health, New Hyde Park, New York, NY, Loyola University Medical Center, Maywood, Illinois, IL, University of Alabama at Birmingham, Birmingham, Alabama, AL, Genentech, Inc., South San Francisco, California, CL, Department of Medicine, Vanderbilt University, Nashville, Tennessee, TN